theritiktiwari/technoVIT/README.md

-# TechnoVIT 2022
+# technoVIT 2022

-This is a dummy website for TechnoVIT 2022.
+This is a dummy website for technoVIT 2022.